0xmichalis/economics/04_banking.md

 1. Reserves

-i.
-Required assets, as imposed by the central bank.
+* Required assets, as imposed by the central bank.
 A percentage of the bank's deposits.

-ii.
-Excess reserves, held by the bank to meet withdraw obligations
+* Excess reserves, held by the bank to meet withdraw obligations

 2. Cash items in process of collection